hbz/lobid-blog/_posts/2019-09-30-openrefine-examples.md

 ![politicians-15-reconciled](/images/2019-09-30-openrefine-examples/politicians-15-reconciled.png)

 Again, the remaining entries can be matched manually using previews and entry suggestions, see [our general documentation](http://blog.lobid.org/2018/08/27/openrefine.html) for details.
-You can download the [complete workflow](/data/politicians.json) to re-run it (`Undo / Redo` tab, `Apply...`) on the [input data](/data/politicians.csv).
+You can download the [complete workflow](/data/politicians.json) to run it (`Undo / Redo` tab, `Apply...`) on the [input data](/data/politicians.csv) in a new project.

 *<small>*Thanks to Felix Ostrowski and Florian Gilberg for providing these data sets.*</small>